Losar; ( 1st – 15th Day 0f 1st Month of Tibetan Calendar)

-Later, this Yoghurt festival had added so many activities like, Tibetan opera dance and these days, we are celebrating the festival for one week from the 15th to 24th of the 5th month of Tibetan Calender.
-Usually it comes in the mid of August or beginning of August.
+Later, this Yoghurt festival had added so many activities like Tibetan opera dance and these days, we are celebrating the festival for one week from the 15th to 24th of the 5th month of Tibetan Calendar.
+Usually, it comes in the mid of August or the beginning of August.

 Zamling Chisang; Samye Dodei; (15th day of 5th month);